2023 National Theme: Celebrating Black Resistance

 Closing Ceremony - A Taste of History

 Reception in the SRC Cafeteria with awards, great food, artifacts and documents that celebrate the rich and diverse culture of blacks in America.
-Special guest Indika Reggae Band returns to perform live music.
+Special guest Zion Lion Reggae Band comes to COD and Garifuna Flava returns with a taste of Caribbean style cuisine.

 Student Services Center (SSC), Room 2225E